 S.African police convicted over taxi driver dragged to death

-Eight South African policeman were on Tuesday found guilty of murdering a Mozambican man who died after being dragged behind a moving police van two years ago.
+Eight South African policeman were found guilty on Tuesday of murdering a Mozambican man who died after being dragged behind a moving police van in an incident that provoked global outrage.

-The 27-year-old taxi driver, Mido Macia, died in police custody in February 2013 after being arrested for parking his car on the wrong side of the road.
+The 27-year-old Macia died in police custody in February 2013 after being arrested for parking his car on the wrong side of the road.

 Just over two hours later he was found dead in his cell in a pool of blood.